N4 (South Africa): Old Route through Pretoria

 Originally, the N4 ran westwards from the Proefplaas Interchange through the Pretoria CBD on regular city streets and then exited the CBD westbound on Vom Hagen Street towards Hartbeespoort Dam to become the Magalies Freeway, a 20 km tolled dual carriageway (two lanes in each direction; with a toll gate at either end of the freeway), completed in the early 1990s, before following the R511/R513/R512 regional routes over the Magaliesberg to meet the single-carriageway freeway built in the 1980s to a point northwest of Pretoria.

 Firstly, the N4 ran through Pretoria's central area on regular city streets.
-It ran westwards from the Proefplaas Interchange as two one way-streets (Pretorius Street westwards from the N1 and Francis Baard Street, formerly Schoeman Street, eastwards to the N1) through Hatfield up to a junction in Arcadia, where it turned northwards as two one-way streets again (Steve Biko Street northwards and Hamilton Street southwards) before turning westwards as two one-way streets again (Johannes Ramokhoase Street, formerly Proes Street, westwards and Struben Street eastwards) to pass though the Pretoria CBD.
+It ran westwards from the Proefplaas Interchange as two one way-streets (Pretorius Street westwards from the N1 and Francis Baard Street, formerly Schoeman Street, eastwards to the N1) through Hatfield up to a junction in Arcadia, where it turned northwards as two one-way streets again (Steve Biko Street northwards and Hamilton Street southwards) before turning westwards as two one-way streets again (Johannes Ramokhoase Street, formerly Proes Street, westwards and Struben Street eastwards) to pass through the Pretoria CBD.
 Just after the Pretoria CBD (at the junction with Es'kia Mphahlele Drive), the N4 ceased to be one-way streets and became one street westwards named Vom Hagen Street and at the junction with Transoranje Road (R55) in Pretoria West, it became the Magalies Toll Freeway westwards towards Hartbeespoort.